 When women do the work of giving birth to and caring for children and of nursing the sick and the elderly, their bodies become a site of another kind of logic that exceeds wages and value.
 They do this work, and yet they must live in a world that disavows or silently appropriates it.
 Here I am nurtured by their bravery and I am heartened by the slender ties of kinship and love that might build a different world.
 Tina Hunter’s grief is a part of that fragile web.
 And that loop of her son dying tears at it, even as it seeks justice for his murder.

 If David Bowie’s Blackstar is a monument to death in the age of the image, let Laquan McDonald’s legacy be a vision of its undoing.
 Work to recognize his loss in the same register of material care that was precisely unintelligible to his murderers.
 Instead of watching that video of him again, think about his mother holding him, and how she might have liked to hold him one last time, away from the morgue, before the city took his body and autopsied it, and held it as evidence.
 One example is the die-in staged by Chicago protesters at City Hall.
 The vulnerability of that physical pile of bodies indexes the care and reverence for human life that was so woefully disrespected when McDonald and so many like him were murdered.
 It brings death and grief back into the conversation, making a space for the dignity of loss.
 This is a way to let death live so that grief may be a site of resistant meaning-making for the living.

-Dead Matter: The Meaning of Iconic Corpses.
+Margaret Schwartz is author of Dead Matter: The Meaning of Iconic Corpses.
 She is assistant professor of communication and media studies at Fordham University.